From counting to language: How writing evolved

 🌠

 Sumerian was a language isolate, meaning that it has no known linguistic relatives.
-(You can read more about language isolates in this post.)

 The growth of complex societies like Sumer, on the other hand, necessitates the use of extensive counting and tallying for the purposes of trade and administration, which is precisely why cuneiform evolved.
 Starting around 8000 BCE, clay “tokens” appear in the archaeological record in the Middle East—small, nondescript clay objects bearing tally marks (Figures 2–3).
 Differently shaped tokens were used to tally different kinds of objects.
 For example, the crossed token seems to have been used to record numbers of sheep.